 · 2 sprays of DLux3000 (6,000IU) per day for one month

 · Following this, 1 spray per day as a maintenance dose.

 Are you interested in knowing what your vitamin D levels are?
-If you come under of the risk groups your GP should send you for a test with no questions.
+If you come under one of the risk groups, your GP should send you for a vitamin D test with no questions.
 The following risk groups are recommended supplementation by the Department of Health:

 - small children under the age of 5